 Shane is behind the award winning project ‘Dart of Physics’ and in this interview he describes nano-science and its future.
 As a scientist, researcher and teacher Shane is often in the public ear and eye through his work but he shares his love of music, his delight in cooking and baking (every weekend!) and talks about the people he admires including Irish President Michael D. Higgins and Nobel poet Seamas Heaney.

 While Shane unpacks the world of science and education he also brought his favourite instrument along – the ukulele!

-In the second episode of the series, Helen Shaw speaks to Irish writer Denise Deegan, author of the hugely popular Butterfly Novels for teenagers.
-More recently Denise has also adopted the pen name ‘Aimee Alexander’ under which she has started to self publish her adult fiction novels through Amazon.
+Helen Shaw speaks to writer Denise Deegan, author of the hugely popular Butterfly Novels for teenagers.
+More recently Denise has adopted the pen name ‘Aimee Alexander’ for her adult fiction novels.

 Helen talks to Denise about her self publishing and where the idea for Aimee Alexander came from as well as taking it right back to the beginning to ask Denise when she started writing.

 Denise, who has previously worked as a nurse, a checkout girl and a china restorer among other things, shares readings from her books, her approach to writing her novels and how her life experiences have been reflected in her stories and visa versa.